ABOUT

 Pack 15

-Cub Scouts is a year-round program that offers fun activities that promote character and leadership development.
-Our program is designed to be hands-on, and parents are encouraged to play an active role in our programs.
+Pack 1 5 is over 20 years old and located in South Charlotte at 4200 McKee Road at St. Francis UMC across from McKee Road Elementary.
+We have a year-round program that offers fun activities that promote character and leadership development.
+Our program is designed to be hands-on, where parents are expected to play an active role.

-Scouting embraces the outdoors through camping, hiking and water sports.
-We also focus on helping our communities through service projects, STEM development and building confident kids through our wide range of activities.
-The Cub Scout program is designed to develop physical, mental and emotional fitness.
-Fitness includes the body (well-tuned and healthy), the mind (able to think and solve problems), and the emotions (self-control, courage, and self-respect).
+Scouting embraces the outdoors through camping, hiking, climbing and water sports.
+We also focus on helping our communities through service projects building confident kids through our wide-range of activities.

 Lions – K